Solid-state fermentation: Processes

-At the beginning of the growth process, the substrates and solid culture compounds are non-soluble compounds composed of very large, biochemically complex molecules that the fungus will cut off to get essential C and N nutrients.
-To develop its natural substrate, the fungal organism sets forth its entire genetic potential to produce the metabolites necessary for its growth.
-The composition of the growth medium guides the microorganism's metabolism towards the production of enzymes that release bio-available single molecules such as sugars or amino acids by carving out macromolecules.
-Therefore, when selecting the components of the growth medium it is possible to guide the cells towards the production of the desired metabolite(s), mainly enzymes that transform polymers (cellulose, hemicellulose, pectins, proteins) into single moieties in a very efficient and cost-effective manner.
+At the beginning of the growth process, the growth substrates may contain insoluble compounds that can not be directly used by the fungus.
+Fungi can secrete enzymes that degrade these compounds into smaller soluble molecules, such as sugars and amino acids, which can be absorbed.
+The composition of the growth medium influences fungal metabolism and the expression of the enzymes involved in the degradation of the substrate.
+Therefore, the selection of the growth medium can influence the types and amounts of enzymes and other metabolites produced and can be important depending on the desired metabolite.

 Compared to submerged fermentation processes, solid state fermentation is more cost-effective: smaller vessels, lower water consumption, reduced wastewater treatment costs and lower energy consumption (no need to heat up water, poor mechanical energy input due to smooth stirring).

 Cultivating on heterogeneous substrates requires expertise to maintain optimal growth conditions.
 Air flow monitoring is key because it impacts temperature, oxygen supply and moisture.
 In order to maintain sufficient moisture content for the growth of filamentous fungus, waterlogged air is used and may require further addition of water.
 In most cases, solid state fermentation does not require a completely sterile environment as the initial sterilization of the fermentation substrate associated with the rapid colonization of the substrate by the fungous microorganism limits the development of the autochthonous flora.

 Uses

 Traditional food production

 Traditionally, SSF has been used in Asian countries to produce Koji using rice to manufacture alcoholic beverages such as Sake or Koji using soybean seeds.
 The latter produces sauces such as soy sauce or other foods.
 In Western countries, the traditional manufacturing process of many foods uses SSF.
-Examples include fermented bakery products such as bread or for the maturing of cheese.
+Examples include fermented bakery products such as bread or the maturing of cheese.
 SSF is also widely used to prepare raw materials such as chocolate and coffee; typically cacao bean fermentation and coffee bean skin removal are SSF processes carried out under natural tropical conditions.